Health and Wellbeing

 - Are you looking for healthy alternatives to your children's sugary snacks?
 Let Sugar Swap help

-- Joe Wicks, Body Coach - Suitable for Primary, Secondary and Parents.
-Have a workout with Joe here
+- Joe Wicks body coach - Suitable for Primary, Secondary aged children and Parents.

 - Cosmic Kids Yoga and Mindfulness - suitable for Primary aged children.
 Yoga and Minfulness can support your mental and physical wellbeing and you may find this relaxing and calming.
 The clips are of varying lengths, but are all fairly short.
 You will find Yoga, Mindfulness and Relaxation designed especially for primary school aged children, but there is nothing to stop adults from benefitting as well!